17 Missing Data and World Nations

 is set to FALSE to reduce the amount of unnecessary output this produces.
 I will ignore this warning about logged events in most cases, including here.

-Here is how I would fit a set of five models, each using a different one of the five imputed data sets and obtain a summary of my results:
+But what we want to do is fit a set of five models, each using a different one of the five imputed data sets and obtain a summary of my results across that set of models after pooling the results, like this:

 est7 <- nations |>